Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/README.md

 * Report on Copilot usage data older than 28 days

 * View adoption and impact for custom cohorts created from a list of HR attributes including slicing Copilot usage data for groups smaller than 5.
-E.g Cost Center, Country, Role, etc.
+E.g. Cost Center, Country, Role, etc.

-* Ability to pull in organizational Key Performance Indicators and use in your analysis.
+* Ability to pull in organizational Key Performance Indicators and utilize in your analysis.
 E.g. sales performance, time to resolution, contract error rate, customer satisfaction rate, etc.

 * Ability to customize the definition of active Copilot users and explore usage intensity

 Note:  these samples are provided with no express warranty or guarantee.
 The sample Copilot usage data is fabricated and generated with Excel RAND function.
+The samples are not designed to be the ultimate Copilot Dashboard but merely examples to learn from.

    ![](https://github.com/Hickey7737/Copilot-for-M365-Custom-Dashboard-Samples/blob/main/video.jpg)